The Nest

 Other Closing Costs?

-Sometimes sellers will try to pass their closing costs on to you.
-With new development, sellers expect you to pay the transfer taxes and other costs; this should not be a surprise.
+Sometimes, sellers will try to pass their closing costs on to you.
+With new developments, sellers expect you to pay transfer taxes and other fees; this should not surprise you.
 At 1.825% of the purchase price, transfer taxes are significant.
-Also, new development closing costs can easily be 2% more than a resale with other items.
+Also, new development closing costs can easily be 2% more than resale costs for other items.

 Flip Tax